 Here are the basics on how you can make screen cleaning more manageable:

-- Prepare your screen and several dry rags.
+Prepare your screen and ensure that you have several dry rags handy.

-- Using the dry rags, wipe off excess ink that’s built up around the screen.
-Start with the thinner areas as they tend to dry very quickly.
+Using the dry rags, wipe off excess ink that’s built up on the screen.
+Start with the thinner areas as they tend to dry in the most quickly.
 Clean off as much ink as possible, using the rage to wipe from the top to the bottom of the screen.

-- If the ink can’t be eradicated using water and water–resistant emulsion, remove the remaining ink by spraying or applying a screen wash or stain remover.
-Choose the milder options that wipe the ink quickly without causing damage to your screen.
+If the final traces of ink can’t be completely removed using water, then you may need to remove the remaining ink by spraying or applying a screen wash or stain remover.
+Choose the mildest options that soften the ink quickly without causing damage to your screen.

 For really stubborn ink deposits and stains, you can also opt to soak the screen with a haze remover but that would introduce chemicals that are even more caustic and more aggressive.
 You’ll need to follow up the soaking step with pressure washing.
 Use pressure that is high enough to prevent the haze from remaining on the screen, but not so high that you damage the screen mesh.

-While highly toxic solvents can remove ink stains with less effort, they are often highly toxic and therefore not a safe choice.
+While solvents can remove ink stains with less effort, they are often highly toxic and therefore not a safe choice.
 Always look for safer alternatives.
-At best, the practice is to remove surplus ink and clean the screens right away.
-This way, you’ll only need water to clean the screens.
+Best practice is to remove surplus ink and clean the screens right away.
+That way, you’ll only need water.